rapid7/insightconnect-plugins/cisco_cloudlock/help.md

 # Description

+[Cisco CloudLock](https://www.cisco_cloudlock.com) is the cloud-native CASB and Cloud Cybersecurity Platform.
-The `cisco_cloudlock` InsightConnect plugin utilizes Cisco CloudLock to help protecting cloud users, data, and application.
+ The Cisco CloudLock InsightConnect plugin allows you to help protect cloud users, data, and application.
-[Cisco CloudLock](https://www.cisco_cloudlock.com) is the cloud-native CASB and Cloud Cybersecurity Platform This plugin utilizes the [Cisco CloudLock API](https//api.cisco_cloudlock.com).
+This plugin utilizes the [Cisco CloudLock API](https//api.cisco_cloudlock.com).

 # Key Features